mth229/mth229.github.io/zeros.md

 ```
 #### Question

-The `airy` function has infinitely many negative roots, as the function oscillates when $x < 0$.
+The `airyai` function has infinitely many negative roots, as the function oscillates when $x < 0$.
 In a previous problem we graphically found the largest root.
 Now find the *second largest root* using the graph to bracket the answer, and then solving.

 ```
-val = fzero(airy, -5, -4);
+val = fzero(airyai, -5, -4);
 numericq(val, 1e-8)
 ```